rocky-jaiswal/staffing-pro_gql/README.md

 # Staffing Pro
 --------------

-- Both project start with `yarn dev`
+- All projects start with `yarn dev`
-- Needs the `auth-service` project